firefoxclubgit/troop/README.md

 # troop
-Description is updated in development.By Hashir Hussain
+Description is updated in development.By Tushar Arora